ajstarks/dubois-data-portraits/README.md

 * Plate 61: American Negro newspapers and periodicals
 * Plate 62: Religion of American Negroes
 * Plate 63: Statistics of Negro Church Organizations
-* Plate XX: Decrease of Illiteracy Among Black Freedmen of the United States (not in the book discovered by Jason Forrest)
+* Plate XX: Decrease of Illiteracy Among Black Freedmen of the United States (not in the book, discovered by Jason Forrest)

 ## Making the recreations